 Your insurance company will need evidence to assess your claim.
 Luckily, smartphones have made this part easy.
 Take photos of all of the damage, and be comprehensive.
 Also include anything that could have caused the damage, like a broken pipe or a hole in the roof.

-Consider taking a video to supplement the photos.
+Consider making a video to supplement the photos.
 It’s hard to be as comprehensive with a video as with photos, but videos are more convincing and offer a new perspective on the damage that photos can’t quite capture.
 If your claim ever has to be taken to court, videos are very illustrative.
 While you’re recording describe what you’re seeing.

 Written evidence is also important.
 Create an inventory of what has been damaged and include each item’s value and the estimated cost to replace it.
 If you’re not sure, your restoration experts should have amounts for common items like drywall.
 They can also help you research the value of a piece of furniture or other items.